SARS-CoV-2 Eta variant

+Spread

 Eta differs from all other variants by having both the E484K-mutation and a new F888L mutation (a substitution of phenylalanine (F) with leucine (L) in the S2 domain of the spike protein).
 As of 5 March 2021, it had been detected in 23 countries.
 It has also been reported in Mayotte, the overseas department/region of France.
 The first cases were detected in December 2020 in the UK and Nigeria, and as of 15 February, it had occurred in the highest frequency among samples in the latter country.
 As of 24 February, 56 cases were found in the UK.
 Denmark, which sequences all its COVID-19 cases, found 113 cases of this variant from January 14 to February 21, of which seven were directly related to foreign travels to Nigeria.

+Risk

 UK experts are studying it to understand how much of a risk it could be.
 It is currently regarded as a "variant under investigation", but pending further study, it may become a "variant of concern".
 Prof Ravi Gupta, from the University of Cambridge spoke to the BBC and said lineage B.1.525 appeared to have "significant mutations" already seen in some of the other newer variants, which is partly reassuring as their likely effect is to some extent more predictable.

 Under the simplified naming scheme proposed by the World Health Organization, lineage B.1.525 has been labelled variant Eta.

 Amino acid mutations of SARS-CoV-2 Eta variant plotted on a genome map of SARS-CoV-2 with a focus on the spike.